A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints: A novel image registration model and existence of minimizers

-In this part, we first introduce the proposed diffeomorphic registration model, which can be potentially applied to large deformation.
-We then give the mathematical analysis including the existence of the optimal solution of our bi-variant variational model, and derive an optimization scheme to solve the proposed variational framework.
+In this part, we first introduce the proposed diffeomorphic registration model, which can potentially be applied to large local deformations.
+We then give the mathematical analysis including the existence of the optimal solution of our bi-variant variational model.